thoughtworks/cell-reprogram-workflow/README.md

+### CRAFT: Cellular Reprogramming Analysis with Integrated Framework and Mechanistic Insight
+A framework created using already available tools and databases, to perform cellular reprogramming computationally.
+To carry out tool specific task using the various tools available seperately, the reserachers need to go through the tools individually.
+CRAFT ease their work by integrating the tools at one place.
+With this integration of the functionalities reserachers can invest time in biological inferences and experimentally verifying the key modulators and their effects.

 setup.sh file: User needs to run this file to start.
 This file downloads the dependencies and runs the pip installation of craft.

-artefacts: Directory provided by user, where all the results would be saved.
+<u>artefacts</u>: Directory provided by user, where all the results would be saved.

-stage: Part of the tool user wants to run.
+<u>stage</u>: Part of the tool user wants to run.

-params: Input arguments required by the stage.
+<u>params</u>: Input arguments required by the stage.

-python version used: 3.9
+Python version used: Python 3.9
+Rstudio cersion used: R version 4.2.2
 Cytoscape version recommended: 3.9.1.
 Cytoscape needs to open in the background while running the workflow.
 PathLinker app to be added to cytoscape using App manager in the software.

-R requirements:
+##### R requirements:
-libraries in rstudio: reshape2, umap, pheatmap, igraph ,GGally, ggplot2 >= 3.3.0 ,RcisTarget ,AUCell ,RcisTarget
+Libraries required in rstudio: reshape2, umap, pheatmap, igraph, GGally, ggplot2 >= 3.3.0 ,RcisTarget, AUCell, RcisTarget

 All the input files should be saved in a folder called data.
 Inputs files user needs to create: